'Annual house price growth slowed in September against a backdrop of shrinking disposable incomes'

-House prices increased by 1 per cent in Eastwood and Kimberley in September, new figures show.
+House prices increased slightly, by 0.4 per cent, in Mansfield in September, new figures show.

-The rise contributes to the longer-term trend, which has seen property prices in Broxtowe grow by 16.3 per cent over the last year.
+The rise contributes to the longer-term trend, which has seen property prices in the area grow by 18.7 per cent over the last year.

-The average Broxtowe house price in September was £248,030, Land Registry figures show, a 1 per cent increase on August.
+The average Mansfield house price in September was £188,248, Land Registry figures show – a 0.4 per cent increase on August.

-Over the month, the picture was different to that across the East Midlands, where prices remained static, and Broxtowe was above the UK as a whole, where prices did not change.
+Over the month, the picture was similar to that across the East Midlands, where prices remained static, and Mansfield was above the UK as a whole, where prices did not change.

 Most Popular

-Over the last year, the average sale price of property in Broxtowe rose by £35,000, putting the area 10th among the East Midlands’s 35 local authorities with price data for annual growth.
+Over the last year, the average sale price of property in Mansfield rose by £30,000 – putting the area third among the East Midlands’s 35 local authorities with price data for annual growth.

 The highest annual growth in the region was in South Kesteven, where property prices increased on average by 20 per cent, to £284,000.